Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 <p class="caption">(\#fig:distributionticketsa)Histogram of Ticket Sales</p>
 </div>

 How can we interpret this plot?
 Honestly, it is difficult to see much of a difference.
-However, it looks like 2024 had a higher percentage of sellouts.
+IOt looks like 2024 had a higher percentage of sellouts.
 It also looks like there is a huge spike at around 31,000 tickets.
 Perhaps there are better ways to help us understand this data.

 With a small change, you can create a density plot.
 Density plots convey similar information as histograms, but they can be confusing for some individuals.
 Know your audience before choosing to use one over a more interpretable histogram.
 You can see this plot in figure \@ref(fig:distributionticketsdensity).